angietd94/confluent-webinar-connect-private-networking/Part2-connectors-demo.md

 ## **Create an S3 Egress point in Confluent Cloud**

+This step is straightforward within Confluent Cloud:

-This is extremely easy.
-In the CC network just click on Egress Endpoint and type the following.
+- Navigate to the Confluent Cloud network settings and click on Egress Endpoint.
+- Configure the endpoint with the necessary details:
 ![Create_egress_point_s3 image](https://github.com/angietd94/confluent-webinar-connect-private-networking/blob/c528c6f05d869e2146a93c7510e8b82c46520f6a/images/creating_s3_egress_point.png)
 ![Screenshot](https://github.com/angietd94/confluent-webinar-connect-private-networking/blob/c528c6f05d869e2146a93c7510e8b82c46520f6a/images/s3_access_point1.png)

-This is what you should see when created.
-Consider that this "VPC endpoint DNS name" will be then needed to create the S3 Sink connector.
+The "VPC endpoint DNS name" generated here will be needed for setting up the S3 Sink connector.

 ![Screenshot](https://github.com/angietd94/confluent-webinar-connect-private-networking/blob/7db0f8af95039a71498d167be52113c5ecc2cf03/images/s3_egress_point.png)

+________

 ### **Create an S3 Sink Connector**
-Now we have the easiest part, just create our S3 Sink connector.
-Select the topic you want to insert there, the usual API Key.
+Finally, let's configure the S3 Sink connector to send data from Confluent Cloud to the S3 bucket:
 ![Screenshot](https://github.com/angietd94/confluent-webinar-connect-private-networking/blob/c528c6f05d869e2146a93c7510e8b82c46520f6a/images/s3linklogo.png)

-You will the configuration here:
+- Set up the S3 Sink connector by selecting the desired topic and providing your API Key.
+- Configure the connector settings, including the store URL constructed from the information obtained in the S3 egress endpoint setup:
 ![Screenshot](https://github.com/angietd94/confluent-webinar-connect-private-networking/blob/ad826c7c4c5caf026bd15c73640c2d95218dd5bd/images/s3_sink_connector_settings.png)

 For the store URL, we need the code we had in the Egress access point and add it to